raspberrypilearning/octapi-public-key-cryptography/en/step_3.md

 187 ** 133 = 142867573740720566967281881607100347295847400907671386091157121622780454369129479664615460769905626347535899931271341842520680048730294079130102722601895364310787622375946501020768888839654428347116807175403923673347503784689653101030237682797486439417148026581600192839120518456938618487878401112343947
 ```

-- That's a big number.
-Now, she calculates the remainder when that number is divided by the first part of her private key.
+- That's a big number!
+Now, she divides that number by the first part of her private key and calculates the remainder.

 ```
 142867573740720566967281881607100347295847400907671386091157121622780454369129479664615460769905626347535899931271341842520680048730294079130102722601895364310787622375946501020768888839654428347116807175403923673347503784689653101030237682797486439417148026581600192839120518456938618487878401112343947